×

 Building Regulations help ensure the safety of the tenants living in your properties.
 Among the many things they govern is the installation of new heat-producing appliances in England and Wales.

 This includes gas appliances.
-Each year, people suffer from ill health or die from carbon monoxide poisoning caused by gas appliances that were not properly installed or maintained.
+Each year, people fall ill or die from carbon monoxide poisoning caused by poorly installed or maintained gas appliances.

-By acquiring a Gas Safe Building Compliance Regulations Certificate, housing providers can prove that new appliances have been safely installed.
+By acquiring a Gas Safe Building Compliance Regulations Certificate, housing providers can prove that new appliances have been installed correctly.

 It is often confused with a Gas Safety Certificate.
 Both involve gas safety, but they fulfil different regulations and have different requirements.